jakartaee/concurrency/tck/README.md

 to ensure that application servers require minimal customization to run the TCK.

 However, the TCK does require that Application Servers define a security context for security-based tests.

 - Username: javajoe
 - Password: javajoe
 - Group: Manager

+The TCK uses external libraries that also need to be available on the Application Server's class path.

+- org.apache.derby:derby - For database testing
+- org.testng:testng - For test assertions
+- org.netbeans.tools:sigtest-maven-plugin - For signature testing

+### Signature Tests

+The Concurrency TCK will run signature tests on the application server itself, and not as part of a separate plugin.
+This means that the signature tests will be ran during the maven `test` phase.

+You need to configure your application server with a JVM property `-Djimage.dir=<path-your-server-has-access-to>`.
+When running the signature tests on JDK 9+ we need to convert the JDK modules back into class files for signature testing.

+For more information about generating the signature test file, and how the test run read: [ee.jakarta.tck.concurrent.framework.signaturetest/README.md][src/main/java/ee/jakarta/tck/concurrent/framework/signaturetest/README.md]

 ### Advanced Configuration